Sea Eagle Management Scheme - Annual Report 2022

 This annual report provides an overview of SEMS support in 2022, highlights key areas of fieldwork delivered and feedback from some participating holdings on SEMS support.

 The Sea Eagle Management Scheme (SEMS) provides advice and support to farmers and crofters concerned about or experiencing livestock predation by white-tailed eagles or sea eagles, as they are often known.

 It is widely acknowledged that in some places, sea eagles predate live, healthy lambs and the impact on farmers and crofters livelihoods can be significant.
 The issue of livestock loss is complex and the impacts extend beyond the direct loss of individual animals.

-NatureScot, through the SEMS, is working closely with farmers and crofters and a range of stakeholder partners to try and mitigate impacts where they occur.
-NatureScot runs the SEMS on behalf of the National Sea Eagle Stakeholder Panel (NSESP) which is comprised of representatives from the following stakeholder organisations
+NatureScot, through the SEMS, is working closely with farmers, crofters, and a range of stakeholder partners to try to mitigate impacts where they occur.
+NatureScot runs the SEMS on behalf of the National Sea Eagle Stakeholder Panel (NSESP), which is comprised of representatives from the following stakeholder organisations:

 - National Farmers Union of Scotland

 - RSPB Scotland

 - Scottish Government Rural Payments and Inspections Directorate